clojuredocs/guides/articles/language/laziness.md

 *force evaluation* (force realization).

+## Benefits of Lazy Sequences

+Lazy sequences have two main benefits:

+ * They can be infinite
+ * Full realization of interim results can be avoided

 ## Producing Lazy Sequences

 Lazy sequences are produced by functions.
 Such functions either use the `clojure.core/lazy-seq` macro